A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Conclusions

 The importance of ensuring group fairness in FL cannot be overstated.
 As FL continues to gain traction in various applications, from healthcare to finance, it is important to ensure that the models developed do not inadvertently perpetuate or amplify existing biases.
 Addressing group fairness in FL is not just a technical challenge but a societal imperative, as fair and equitable machine learning models can significantly impact people's lives.

-By identifying the challenges, analysing and categorizing the solutions, and proposing future research directions, this survey aims to provide a solid foundation for further work in this critical area.
-We hope that this survey inspires and guides researchers in developing more fair and inclusive FL systems that can be trusted to deliver equitable outcomes across all groups.
+We hope that this survey inspires researchers and practitioners to develop more fair FL systems that can be trusted to deliver equitable outcomes across all groups of the population.
+Furthermore, we aim to encourage further exploration of benchmarking methodologies, ethical and legal considerations, and practical deployment strategies to ensure fairness in real-world FL applications.

-\bmhead{Acknowledgements} This work is funded by the FCT - Foundation for Science and Technology, I.P./MCTES through national funds (PIDDAC), within the scope of CISUC R\&D Unit - UIDB/00326/2020 or project code UIDP/00326/2020.
-This work was supported in part by the Portuguese Foundation for Science and Technology (FCT) Research Grants 2021.05763.BD.
-This research was supported by the Portuguese Recovery and Resilience Plan (PRR) through project C645008882-00000055, Center for Responsible AI.
+\bmhead{Acknowledgements} This work was supported in part by the National Funds from the Fundação para a Ciência e a Tecnologia (FCT), I.P., under Project UIDB/00326/2025 and Project UIDP/00326/2025; in part by the Portuguese FCT Research under Grant 2021.05763.BD; and in part by the Portuguese Recovery and Resilience Plan (PRR) through the Center for Responsible AI under Project C645008882-00000055.